simon-ritchie/apysc/docs_src/source/mousemove.md

 def on_click(e: ap.MouseEvent[ap.Circle], options: dict) -> None:
     """
-    The handler would be called when the circle is clicked.
+    The handler that the circle calls when clicked.

     Parameters
     ----------